-Attorneys Brian and Douglas Leifert believe in the importance of privacy for those who have been through the criminal justice system, and as a result have created the Right to Privacy scholarship to take on the issue of whether those accused of criminal offenses have a right to privacy versus the public’s right to know about their arrest.
-Through this scholarship Leifert & Leifert award $1,000 annually to a student whose essay they believe to make the strongest argument.
+Attorneys Brian and Douglas Leifert believe in the importance of privacy for those who have been through the criminal justice system.
+As a result, they have created the Right to Privacy scholarship to take on the issue of whether those accused of criminal offenses have a right to privacy versus the public’s right to know about their arrest.
+Through this scholarship, Leifert & Leifert award $1,000 annually to a student whose essay they believe to make the strongest argument.

 For previous winners see below, or for information on next year’s scholarship visit our page here.

 The 2021 Right to Privacy Scholarship recipient is Justin Chan.
 Justin is from New York City and is currently a sophomore at Stony Brook University.
 He is the founder and current president of the National Security and Global Affairs Organization (NSGAO) at Stony Brook University, an officially recognized civil liberties and geopolitics organization on campus that he started during his freshman year.

 In his own words: I am honored to receive the Right to Privacy Scholarship from Leifert & Leifert.
 Due process is a fundamental and timeless right that is firmly protected in the American legal system.

 The 2020 Right to Privacy Scholarship recipient is Chase Keeney.
 Chase is from a rural town in southern Oregon and is currently pursuing a master’s in public administration from the University of Oregon.
 Developing policies and initiatives that can address the housing and homeless crisis is one of her goals.
 She dreams to one day develop community-based systems and infrastructure that meet fundamental human needs (housing, feelings of belonging, health care, etc.) for all members of a community regardless of their socioeconomic status.